Frequently Asked Questions

 "Household" data, as from the Current Population Survey (CPS), pertain to individuals and relate to where they reside.
-"Establishment" data, such as those from the Current Employment Statistics survey of businesses, pertain to jobs (persons on payrolls) and where those jobs are located.
+"Establishment" data, such as those from the Current Employment Statistics survey of establishments, pertain to jobs (persons on payrolls) by where those jobs are located.
 The data developed through the LAUS program are based on the household concept of the CPS.
 For information on these surveys and how they differ, see Household vs. Establishment Series.

-What are some of the Administrative Uses of LAUS data?
+What are some of the administrative uses of LAUS data?

 What is seasonal adjustment?